MICHELE NORRIS, Host:

 GIRLS: (Singing) How can I say I want you, now that you've said I want you.
 Now that you've said everything I said to you to somebody new.

-The new Girls album is titled "Father, Son, Holy Ghost" and if you're guessing it's a tell-all about his upbringing in the so-called religious cult called the Children of God, you would be incorrect.
+WILL HERMES: The new Girls album is titled "Father, Son, Holy Ghost" and if you're guessing it's a tell-all about his upbringing in the so-called religious cult called the Children of God, you would be incorrect.
 But back story aside, it's an extraordinary record, especially its first single, which Owens titled also more figuratively than literally, "Vomit."

 (SOUNDBITE OF SONG, "VOMIT")